AlisaGU/email_me_on_slurm/README.md

 ```
 email_me 1 2 3 "test" &
 ```
-After job 1 2 and 3 are submitted, you will receive a email reminding you that your interested jobs have been submitted.
+When job 1 2 and 3 are submitted successfully (this is RUNNING), you will receive a email reminding you that these jobs have been submitted.

-After job 1 2 and 3 are Finished(COMPLETED or FAIL), you will receive the second email about these jobs' status.
+When job 1 2 and 3 are Finished(COMPLETED or FAILED OR CANCELED), you will receive another email about these jobs' status.

+Please feel free to contact me if you have any suggestion!